Convergence and Optimality of Adaptive Methods for Poisson's Equation in the FEEC Framework: Preliminaries

 \subsubsection{Bounded Cochain Projections}

 Bounded cochain projections and their approximation properties are necessary in the analysis of both uniform and adaptive FEMs in the FEEC framework.
-Properties of three different interpolation operators will be important in our analysis.
-The three operators and respective notation that we will use are as follows: the canonical projections $I_h$ defined in \cite{AFW06, AFW10}, the smoothed projection operator $\pi_h$ from \cite{AFW10}, and the commuting quasi-interpolant $\Pi_h$, as defined in \cite{DH} with ideas similar to \cite{sch01,sch08,cw08}.
-Some cases will require a simple projection, and $P_h f$ also written $f_h$, will denote the $L^2$-projection of $f$ on to the discrete space parameterized by $h$. $f_{\mathfrak{B}_h}$ will denote the $L^2$ projection of $f$ onto the $\mathfrak{B}$ component of the discrete space parameterized by $h$.
-Note $f_{\mathfrak{B}_h} = f_h$ when $k=n$.
+We will use frequently the following two operators: the smoothed projection $\pi_h: L^{2}\Lambda^{k}(\Omega)\rightarrow V^{k}(\Th)$ from \cite{CW}, and the commuting quasi-interpolation $\Pi_h: L^{2}\Lambda^{k}(\Omega)\rightarrow V^{k}(\Th)$ as defined in \cite{DH} with ideas similar to \cite{sch08}.